Bira/octopus-carnival/_posts/2023-01-27-hurly-burly-brothers.md

 can be either the attack that drops them, or an extra attack made while they're down, as usual.

+The brothers' blessing is _not_ general knowledge, but they of course know all about it.
+PCs might discover it by studying the trolls and succeeding at a DC 21 Arcana or Nature check.
+This could be done through quiet observation, but it will most likely happen after the first time one of them fails to die to the usual troll countermeasures.

 ## Final Impressions